+Moreover, all localization metrics in this work are reported at the level of individual pathologies and aggregate lesions across the entire thorax; the available datasets do not contain standardized labels for apical, hilar, central, or basal regions, so we cannot stratify localization performance by anatomical subregion.

 Consider the following thought experiment: Imagine a neural network that achieves high accuracy in fracture detection on a hypothetical dataset.
 In this dataset, images with fractures consistently display a laterality marker ``R,'' whereas those without fractures have a marker ``L.'' Suppose the trained network relies entirely on these laterality markers for classification.
 Now, consider two explainability methods: Method $A$ accurately highlights the true basis for classification.
 Method $B$, however, randomly highlights bone regions regardless of fracture presence.
 If evaluated solely by how often they correctly localize or identify the fracture, method $B$ might appear superior to method $A$, as it occasionally overlaps with fractures by chance, whereas method $A$ consistently highlights only laterality markers and never directly indicates fractures.